How long can trout survive out of water?

 This is going to be a short article on how long can trout survive out of water.
-The answer to this question depends on how exhausted or stressed the trout are.
+The answer to this question depends on how exhausted or stressed the trout is.

-Under low stressed conditions, such as a short fight and cold water temperatures research has shown that 9% of trout died after air exposure of over 300 seconds.
+One experiment looked at hatchery trout, caught under low-stress conditions, such as a short fight and cold water temperatures research has shown that 9% of trout died after air exposure of over 5 minutes.
 While less than 3% died if air exposure was under 3 minutes.

 These trout did eventually recover, however, they were in the relative safety of a hatchery.
 In the wild, such heavily fatigued fish will be extremely vulnerable to predation.